Shy07/shy07.github.com/_posts/article/2010-05-24-back-the-variation.md

 <h2>(5/23/2055 10:27:43 PM, Gate of ABC)</h2>
 Mac: Finally, we got here.
 Zoe: Right.
-Mac: Oh, don¡¯t say right any more, please.
+Mac: Oh, donâ€™t say right any more, please.
 Zoe: Get away.
-I¡¯ll open it.
+Iâ€™ll open it.
 Mac: Okay.
 My sister lady.
 <h2>(One minutes late, the gate open with explosion)</h2>
 Mac: Could you be more gently?
 Zoe: Sorry.
-It¡¯s my style, you know.
+Itâ€™s my style, you know.
 Mac: Okay.
 But you sure we can find Eternity Sword here?
 Zoe: Who knows.
 Mac: Hey, look.
 A fresco.
-Zoe: It¡¯s Chinese painting, my gentleman.
+Zoe: Itâ€™s Chinese painting, my gentleman.
 Mac: Chinese painting?
 But how do you know?
-Zoe: Sorry, I¡¯m made in China
+Zoe: Sorry, Iâ€™m made in China
 Mac: Humph, he has never told me.
 Zoe: He?
 Mac: He is nothing.